 Once the scope of a project has been determined, it needs to be managed through a process known as project scope management.
 Project management software helps you manage scope.
 ProjectManager, award-winning project management software that has robust Gantt charts, helps you to create a project plan, where all of your scoped tasks are scheduled with assignees and deadlines.
 Plus, our Gantt charts feature progress bars that update in real time as team members complete their tasks, so you have utmost transparency.
 You can also set a baseline to track your planned effort against your actual effort in real time to avoid scope creep.
 Get started with ProjectManager today for free.

 Once you’ve defined the project tasks that’ll be executed, you should consider what won’t be included in your project scope, which is known as project exclusions.
 Determining that is just as important as defining the scope.
-That will help you avoid any misunderstandings with project stakeholders.
+That will help you avoid any misunderstandings with project stakeholders when submitting a project proposal.
 It’s also important to note any important constraints such as costs that might affect the project scope.

 2. Write a Project Scope Statement